ryanpmccann/stvpalumbo-be_exam_candidate_rm/README.md

 ## Up Next
 Some things I didn't get to that I normally would:
-1. Use a configuration file.
-Or better, something like github.com/spf13/viper which is a very nice configuration solution and add a yaml or json config file.
 1. More test coverage and make it more testable.
 1. Better dependency management.
 This Makefile always pulls the latest commit from github.
 1. Better docs, examples, more configurability.